Jerusalem University College: History

-Jerusalem University College’s North American office is located in Xenia, Ohio.
+Jerusalem University College had approximately 32,000 students as of 2021.
+About 800 students study there each year.

 Accreditation

 Two of Jerusalem University College's masters programs were accredited by the Asia Theological Association in 1998 and accreditation was recertified by the ATA in 2008 and 2017.

+JUC forms a consortium with more than 70 seminaries, colleges, universities, and higher education institutions.
+Members of this consortium consider JUC their extended campus and send their students there to study.